UberGM/ubergm.github.io/about.md

 title: About
 permalink: /about/
 ---
-This is my jekyll blog.
+All my shit is here, so feel free to look around at the random stuff I make in my free time.